Kid Congo Powers: 2010–present: Gorilla Rose

 In 2011, Kid Congo and The Pink Monkey Birds released their second album, Gorilla Rose, which was also on the In The Red Records label.
 Eamon Carr of The Dublin Evening Herald said of Gorilla Rose, "Having a working band is paying off.
 Gorilla Rose elevates seedy go-go weirdness to the level of high art."

 Powers returned to Australia for the first time in 25 years—when he toured with Cave's Bad Seeds project—at the end of January 2015.
 The band played at Melbourne's "Summersalt Festival" and the Sydney Festival.
 In a promotional interview for the Australian shows, Powers spoke in regard to his new band:

 I think the Pink Monkey Birds conjures up all the best aspects of primal rock'n'roll ...
 Lyrically, I'm speaking in images, and from a very skewed viewpoint, whatever the subject may be.
 I still have the passion and the incentive to make music that's different, but still within the confines of a punk rock language people will know and understand.

-The Pink Monkey Birds, whose name Kid credits to inspiration from David Bowie, has been an evolving unit since their earliest albums, and as of 2016 the touring members are bassist Kiki Solis, drummer Ron Miller, and guitarist Mark Cisneros.
+The Pink Monkey Birds, whose name Kid credits to inspiration from David Bowie, has been an evolving unit since their earliest albums, and as of 2016 the touring members are bassist Kiki Solis, drummer Ron Miller, and guitarist Mark Cisneros (Des Demonas, Hammered Hulls, Make Up).

 Kid Congo Powers was profiled by Vogue in late April 2016 while promoting his band's fourth album.
 In the interview, he was noted for his iconic sense of punk style and he mentions the aesthetic importance of tying the look of the band to match the music.

 For me, the whole art of being a band—and I do think it's an art—is to create a whole world, a whole language, that is every aspect.
 The Gun Club, we kind of made it up as we went along, but what I learned from The Cramps and Nick Cave & the Bad Seeds is that they created a whole uncompromising world, and it's all kind of sprung out of that.
 You want to communicate with people, and I think through all aesthetics—artwork, the look, and music—you get to keep your world, and you get to let people enter your world and live in your world with you.

 Personal life

-Kid Congo Powers is openly gay and is married.
+Kid Congo Powers is gay and is married.
 During the 1980s, he was involved with the ACT UP advocacy group.